drewbarontini/tmcss-slides/book.md

 }
 ```

-Here we have a list module that simply handles text lists.
-It's only
-responsibility is to take a list of text, stack the items, and provide a little
+Here we have the list module that handles text lists as its single responsibility.
+Its only responsibility is to take a list of text, stack the items, and provide a little
 spacing to those items.

 #### Encapsulation